-When it comes to winter holidays and spring break vacations, Varadero, Cuba is a very common destination considering that travel packages to this island are among the most inexpensive of all Caribbean vacations.
+When it comes to winter holidays and spring break vacations, Varadero, Cuba is a prevalent destination considering that travel packages to this island are among the most inexpensive of all Caribbean vacations.
 An all-inclusive resort here will cost travelers a third to half the price of other islands, with the Dominican Republic coming in a close second.

-In addition to a wide variety of resorts and great beaches, Cuba also boasts great cigars, some adventure-like attractions including swimming with dolphins, scuba diving, parasailing, and a selection of other watersports, as well as an abundance of classic cars that offer tours of downtown Varadero.
-However, the one big draw to the Caribbean during the winter months is golf and Cuba seems to be lacking in courses.
+In addition to a wide variety of resorts and great beaches, Cuba also boasts excellent cigars, plus adventures and attractions.
+Sadly, however, Cuba is lacking when it comes to golf courses.
 As a matter of fact, there are only a select few on the island, thanks in part to former leader Fidel Castro who denounced the sport.
 Luckily, one of the courses in existence is Varadero Golf Club – a plain, straightforward name compared to many clubs found throughout the Caribbean.
 But just because the name is simple does not mean that the course is.

 Designed by architect Les Furber, president of Canada’s Golf Design Services LTD, the course lies on 3.5km of land and is set between Breezes SuperClubs, Tuxpan, Bella Costa, Melia Las Americas, Americas, Melia Varadero, Sol Club Palmeras, and Sol Club Sirenas.